canonical/vanilla-monorepo/README.md

 Each package should define the following scripts in `package.json`:

-- `build`: Builds the package as preparation for publishing or use by its dependencies.
 - `check`: Lints, formats, and (if applicable) type-checks the package.
 - `check:fix`: Lints, formats, type-checks, and fixes issues where possible.
+- `test`: Runs tests for the package.

+If a package has a build step, it should also define:
+- `build`: Builds the package as preparation for publishing or use by its dependencies.

 By creating these scripts in each package, the build and check tasks will be included in the monorepo's CI workflow, helping to avoid build errors later.